Jekyll One

 2 The icon_size attribute can be one of: xs, sm, lg and 1x to 10x

-3 The modifier can be used to set e.g the color (md-blue) or additional positioning classes for margings and padding
+3 The modifier can be used to set e.g the color (md-blue) or additional positioning classes for margins and padding

-Click on the VIEW button VIEW to see how it’s looks alike
+Click the VIEW button to see what it looks like.

 Brand Icon Open Source